 - Being Red in a Blue Environment workshops are for political conservatives who are surrounded by liberals in key areas of life like work, family, social circle, religion, or community.
 Participants learn safe and effective ways to communicate conservative values and beliefs in environments where liberal ideas are assumed to be correct.

-- Being Blue in a Red Environment workshops are for political liberals who are surrounded by conservatives in key areas of life like work, family, social circle, religion, or community. enable participants to talk about race in an inquisitive, non-judgmental way.
+- Being Blue in a Red Environment workshops are for political liberals and progressives who are surrounded by conservatives in key areas of life like work, family, social circle, religion, or community.
 Participants learn safe and effective ways to communicate liberal values and beliefs in environments where conservative ideas are assumed to be correct.

 - Skills for Social Media teaches strategies to share and discuss political viewpoints online without contributing to polarization.

 - Red-Blue workshops bring together a small, evenly divided group of conservatives and liberals, or “reds” and “blues,” for a series of exercises designed to help participants clarify disagreements, reduce stereotyped thinking, and discover common values.

 - Common Ground workshops allow participants from Red-Blue workshops to dig deeper into specific issues, recognizing that there is often more that unites us than divides us.